kevinohashi/php-riot-api/README.md

 Rate Limiting - You can currently send 5 requests per 10 seconds or 50 per 10 minutes.

 Region Checking - Some functions are only available in certain regions and not in others.

+Name Sanitization - Not sure how to handle all types of names

+Error Code Handling - This assumes the request works every time